-One of the most important archaeological sites in Bolivia, and a World Heritage Site since 1998, El Fuerte de Samaipata has become a popular tourist destination.
-Every June the site hosts El Lucero del Alba, an intercultural festival celebrating diversity and coexistence among the people of Boliva, including the Aymara, Quechua, Guarani, and others.
+One of the most important archaeological sites in Bolivia and a World Heritage Site since 1998, El Fuerte de Samaipata has become a popular tourist destination.
+Every June it hosts El Lucero del Alba, an intercultural festival celebrating diversity and coexistence among the people of Bolivia including the Aymara, Quechua, Guarani, and others.
 The same participatory planning that enables thousands to gather for the festival is greatly needed for the long-term stewardship of the site.
-While pathways and other tourism infrastructure have been built in the past two decades, limited human and financial resources have been an obstacle to integrated planning and management.
-Physical degradation is a persistent challenge as well, in part due to changing environmental conditions and a surge in biological growth on the sandstone surface.
-It is hoped that Watch listing will draw attention to the needs of the site and promote positive change.
+While pathways and other tourism infrastructure have been built there in the past two decades, limited human and financial resources have been an obstacle to the integrated planning and management of the remains.
+The physical degradation of the ruins is a persistent challenge as well, in part due to changing environmental conditions and a surge of biological growth on their sandstone surface.
+The site was included on the 2012 World Monuments Watch in order to raise awareness of its needs and to promote positive change.

 Watch Day at El Fuerte de Samaipata consisted of a workshop during which Bolivian heritage experts discussed the stone conservation issues pertinent to the site.

 In November 2015 a new paved access road was completed at the site in order to facilitate tourism during the rainy season.